Requirements and Deadlines

 - The Student’s curriculum vitae (not to exceed two (2) pages)

-Selectees for the Flash Freeze event will be notified on December 1, 2017.
-If selected for the Flash Freeze event the Student will be required to present on Thursday, December 14, 2017 at the 2017 Fall Meeting:
+Selectees for the Flash Freeze event will be notified on December 1, 2019.
+If selected for the Flash Freeze event the Student will be requested to present on Thursday, December 12, 2019 at the 2019 Fall Meeting:

 - One (1) two-minute oral presentation on their proposed innovative research.